Entering Inventory in Online System

 Inventory Deadline:

-Gresham Sale: Sunday, April 9th at 7am
+Gresham Sale: Sunday, March 30th at 7am

-Jantzen Beach Sale: Monday, Nov 28 at 7am
+Jantzen Beach Sale: Monday, XXX at 7am

 This is the deadline to enter everything you want to sell into the inventory system.